 Mulan is the only Disney Princess who is not related to royalty but is still considered a princess.
 Also, unlike other Disney Princesses, Mulan has little interest in romance and falling in love, and is outspoken and tomboyish, making her stand out personality-wise among Disney’s other leading ladies.
 However, Mulan does get married in the sequel.

-To continue this unit study, check out the Mulan Movie Study.
+To continue learning, check out the Mulan Movie Study.

 - Amazon Prime Video (Video on Demand)

-- Anika Noni Rose, Bruno Campos, Keith David (Actors)
+- Anika Rose, Bruno Campos, Michael-Leon Wooley (Actors)

 Tiana from The Princess and the Frog